siyia2/bulk-rename-plus/README.md

 1. Download binary from latest release.
 2. Download from source and compile with `make`.
-3. If on arch, or on an arch based distro `yay -S bulk-rename-plus`
+3. If on arch, or on an arch based distro with `yay -S bulk-rename-plus`